actor // singer // songwriter // new yorker

 I had my first public performance at the age of 7 where I played one of the evil step sisters in Cinderella.
 I waited until opening night to rewrite the script and improvise all my lines, flirtingly nicknaming Prince Charming, "Princey" and educating him that "A real woman isn't always gonna be a Cinderella."

-I attempted to take ballet from an early age but was "uninvited" from the studio because I could not stand in line.
+I attempted to take ballet from an early age but was "uninvited" from the studio because I could not stand in a line.

 I'm now a graduate of The Boston Conservatory and current student at The William Esper Studio of Acting.
 At these institutions I learned how to memorize and speak the text on the page, devise theater with humans instead of acorns, and stand in a line (if I feel like it).